Otiel/CoDServerWatcher/README.md

 Description
 -----------

-CoDServerWatcher is a systray application used to automatically connect a Call of Duty server when a slot is free.
+CoDServerWatcher is a systray application for **Windows** used to automatically connect a Call of Duty server when a slot is free.

 CoDServerWatcher enables you to get details on a Call of Duty Multiplayer server without launching the game.
 The application runs in the system tray to be as less intrusive as possible.